-- NDPBs and other arm's length public sector bodies do spend public money and make public announcements, use Government property and a small number can employ civil servants.
-Accordingly, the general principles and conventions set out in this guidance apply to the board members and staff of all NDPBs and similar public bodies. - 2.
+- 1. NDPBs and other arm's length public sector bodies do spend public money and make public announcements, use government property and some employ civil servants.
+The general principles and conventions set out in this guidance apply to the board members and staff of all NDPBs and similar public bodies. - 2.
 As always, it is important that NDPBs and other public sector bodies avoid becoming involved in party political controversy.
-Decisions on individual matters are for the bodies concerned in consultation with their sponsor Department who will wish to consider whether proposed activities could reflect adversely on the work or reputation of the NDPB or public body in question.
+Decisions on individual matters are for the bodies concerned in consultation with their sponsor department who will wish to consider whether proposed activities could reflect adversely on the work or reputation of the NDPB or public body in question.